gnschenker/django-sample/README.md

 docker-compose -f docker/docker-compose.debug.yml up
 ```

-This will start the application in a container called **app** and the application will be linked to a container running Mongo DB called **mongo** and a container running MySQL called **mysql**.
+This will start the application in a container called `app` and the application will be linked to a container running Mongo DB called `mongo` and a container running MySQL called `mysql`.

 Furthermore for development purposes 2 additional containers are started that

-* monitor the frontend js, css and html files for changes and run WebPack if so
+* monitor the frontend js, css and html files for changes and run WebPack if so.
+The container is called `webpack`.
-* monitor the JavaScript tests for changes and re-run Karma if so
+* monitor the JavaScript tests for changes and re-run Karma if so. the container is called `ui-unittests`.

 To allow for a nice **edit and continue** experience relevant directories are mapped into the respective containers (app, webpack, ui-unittests).
 This way changes in the file system are forwarded to the container and the appropriate action can be taken.

+Mongo DB and MySQL store their data on the Host (Mac) in the sub-folder `data` of the project folder.

 Once we are done for the day with developing we can simple run the following clean up command